komodovaran/biobuncher/README.md

 ### Scripts to run, step by step
 1. `get_cme_tracks.py` to convert from CME `.mat` files to a dataframe.
-2. `prepare_data.py` to filter out too short data (set it low initially to be safe).
+2. `prepare_data.py` to filter out too short data (set it low initially to be safe), traces that would be cut by the tracking start/end, and
-3. `autoencoder_train.py` to train a model on the data.
+3. `train_autoencoder.py` to train a model on the data.
 4. `st_predict.py` to predict and plot the data.
-This also requires training a UMAP model, which can take ~10 min for each refresh.
+Initially, a UMAP model is trained.
 5. `st_eval.py` once clustering is done and you want to explore the data.

 ### Things to avoid